JonoCameron/2020-sensor-miniproject/Report.md

 Using statistics and scipy.stats I calculated the median and variance of the temperature and occupancy data for class1 and plotted the Probability Density Function (PDF) of the temperature, occupancy and co2 levels of the same room.

 **1) Median for class1 Temperature:** 27.005. **Variance for class1 Temperature:** 182.312.

 **2) Median for class1 Occupancy:** 19.0. **Variance for class1 Occupancy:** 16.84.

+**3)**

-# Occupancy PDF
+# Occupancy Histogram
 ![image info](./media/occuHist.PNG)

-# Temperature PDF
+# Temperature Histogram
 ![image info](./media/tempHist.PNG)

-# CO2 PDF
+# CO2 Histogram
 ![image info](./media/co2Hist.PNG)

-# Time PDf
+# Time Histogram
 ![image info](./media/TimeHist.PNG)

+**4**
 The mean and variance of the time interval are -0.964 and 0.903 respectively.
+It mimics the Erlang distribution for time intervals in large systems.

 **Histograms**